-Privileged Account Management is the management of accounts, passwords, keys, files and other secrets that provide any type of privileged access to a system within an organisation’s infrastructure or across the cloud.
+Privileged Access Management is the management of accounts, passwords, keys, files and other secrets that provide any type of privileged access to a system within an organisation’s infrastructure or across the cloud.
 Although the concept of management is straightforward, the organisational environment(s), business and security requirements rarely are.

 Why a PAM tool assists?